antoniomo/antoniomo.github.io/content/post/id2.md

 The three most significant bits of `V` denote the *UUID* variant.
 The *RFC* specifies 3:

-- Variant 0 is obsolete.
+- Variant 0 is obsolete
-- Variant 1 is the most commonly used.
+- Variant 1 is the most commonly used
-- Variant 2 was used for *GUIDs* in the early Windows versions and is reserved for that.
+- Variant 2 was used for *GUIDs* in the early Windows versions and is reserved for that

 Both V1/V2 are the same except for the `V` value and the [endianness](https://en.wikipedia.org/wiki/Endianness) in byte representation,